1937 Cork Senior Football Championship

 The 1937 Cork Senior Football Championship was the 49th staging of the Cork Senior Football Championship since its establishment by the Cork County Board in 1887.
+The draw for the first round fixtures took place on 31 January 1937.
+The championship ran from 4 April to 12 September 1937.

-Duhallow West entered the championship as the defending champions.
+Duhallow West were the defending champions.

-On 12 September 1937, Carbery won the championship following a 3–08 to 1–01 defeat of Duhallow West in the final at the Cork Athletic Grounds.
-This was their first championship title.
+The final was played on 12 September 1937 at the Athletic Grounds in Cork, between Carbery and Duhallow West, in what was their first ever meeting in the final.
+Carbery won the match by 3–08 to 1–01 to claim their first ever championship title.